Victor Mayer: Company history

-The manufacture Victor Mayer GmbH & Co.
+The manufacture Mayer GmbH & Co.
 KG was founded in 1890 by Victor Mayer and Herrmann Vogel.
 After Herrmann Vogel had left the company in 1895, Victor Mayer continued the business alone under his name.
 His two oldest sons, Victor and Julius, died in World War I. They had been designated to take over the company management from the founder.
 Now two of the remaining children, Maria and Oskar Mayer, had to assume the commercial tasks in the company, while Victor Mayer was in charge of the technical management and design.
 Maria married Edmund Mohr, who became an individually liable partner and co-owner of the company in 1925.
 In 1932 Victor Mayer withdrew from operative business and handed over his shares in equal parts to his only remaining son Oskar Mayer and his son in law Edmund Mohr.
 Until 1965 Oskar Mayer and Edmund Mohr were equal partners and responsible co-owners of the company.
-In this year the two grandsons of Victor Mayer, Dr. Herbert Mohr-Mayer and his cousin Hubert Mayer, took over the management of the company.
-When Hubert Mayer died unexpectedly in 1989, Dr. Herbert Mohr-Mayer purchased the original shares held by his cousin to become sole proprietor of the manufacture.
+In this year the two grandsons of Victor Mayer, Herbert Mohr-Mayer and his cousin Hubert Mayer, took over the management of the company.
+When Hubert died unexpectedly in 1989, Herbert purchased the original shares held by his cousin to become sole proprietor of the manufacture.
 In 1989 the company obtained the licence to manufacture Fabergé jewellery and objects of art and achieved great success with these pieces until 2009.